shabib87/SHViewPager/README.md

 - A simple view pager for iOS.
 Compatible with iOS 6.0 or later.

+##Attention

+I need your help to keep this library going.
+Please contribute to support latest iOS SDK, Auto Layout, Interface Orientation and Cocoa pods.

+I am a little short of time to do all these things at this moment!

+I really appriciate your time and contribution, thanks!

 ##SHViewPager

 `version 1.0`, compatible with iOS 6.0 or, later